ivfranco/baby-rgit/README.md

 - A lot of the entries in the original `cache_entry` will be missing, device number / uid / gid / inode as a concept doesn't exist on a few platforms supported by stable Rust, hopefully the extra robustness of SHA256 over SHA1 would be sufficient for the purpose.
+- Commits do not contain committer information -- again not available on windows and such.
 - Environmental variable controls the location of everything, not only the object store.

 # Plans